openstack/oslo.messaging/doc/source/zmq_driver.rst

 The MatchMaker is pluggable and it provides two different MatchMaker classes.

-DummyMatchMaker: default matchmaker driver for all-in-one scenario (messages are sent to itself).
+MatchmakerDummy: default matchmaker driver for all-in-one scenario (messages are sent to itself; used mainly for testing).

-RedisMatchMaker: loads the hash table from a remote Redis server, supports dynamic host/topic registrations, host expiration, and hooks for consuming applications to acknowledge or neg-acknowledge topic.host service availability.
+MatchmakerRedis: loads the hash table from a remote Redis server, supports dynamic host/topic registrations, host expiration, and hooks for consuming applications to acknowledge or neg-acknowledge topic.host service availability.